 - A6.3.1 Faculties are responsible for managing the quality and the delivery of teaching, learning and assessment in all provision.
 Each faculty normally has a number of modular schemes within which the management and administration of individual programmes of study which lead to UWE awards are organised.
 A matrix of academic leadership roles exists in faculties and these involve specific responsibilities for aspects of module, programme and award management.
-Throughout the faculties, each member of staff has clear responsibilities for the quality of their teaching and support for student learning.
-This process shall always include: - designation of an individual responsible for the faculty's learning teaching and assessment provision as a whole, including programme development, approval, monitoring and review - usually called an Associate Dean - designation of individual(s) responsible for the overall direction of the faculty's undergraduate and postgraduate modular scheme(s) - usually called a Modular Scheme Director (undergraduate and/or postgraduate) - designation of an individual with overall responsibility for each award, field, module or unit of study - respectively called Programme Leader, Field Leader and Module Leader - designation, where appropriate, of admission, year, placement and professional practice tutors - designation of individuals with particular responsibilities for student academic guidance approving academic strategies for individual departments
+Throughout the faculties, each individual member of staff has clear responsibilities for the quality of their teaching and support for student learning.
+This process shall always include: - designation of an individual responsible for the faculty's learning teaching and assessment provision as a whole, including programme development, approval, monitoring and review usually called an Associate Dean - designation of individual(s) responsible for the overall direction of the faculty's undergraduate and postgraduate modular scheme(s) - usually called a Modular Scheme Director (undergraduate and/or postgraduate) - designation of an individual with overall responsibility for each award, field, module or unit of study - respectively called Programme Leader, Field Leader and Module Leader - designation, where appropriate, of admission, year, placement and professional practice tutors - designation of individuals with particular responsibilities for student academic guidance - A6.3.2 Executive Deans are therefore responsible for: - approving academic strategies for individual departments - formally monitoring the structure and content of programmes of study and modules - monitoring, evaluating and enhancing academic quality and standards across the faculty